{{ summary.heading }}

 Secret entropy

-The number of unpredictable bits in the random secret segment, calculated from the selected secret byte count.
+The number of unpredictable bits in the random secret segment.

 Public ID

-A non-secret lookup segment that helps the server find the right verifier record.
+A non-secret lookup segment that helps the server find the matching verifier record.

 Check segment

-A short non-secret value that helps catch copy or typing mistakes in prefixed keys.
+A short non-secret value that helps catch copy, paste, or typing mistakes.

 Verifier hash